 A cash advance is when you withdraw money with your credit card.
 Compare cards that offer a cash advance option below to find the most affordable option.

-A cash advance is withdrawing cash on your credit card rather than making a purchase, however it is often one of the most expensive features of a credit card and you could find it costs more than it is worth.
+A cash advance is withdrawing cash on your credit card rather than making a purchase.
+However, it's often one of the most expensive features of a credit card and you could find it costs more than it is worth.
 If you are planning to withdraw cash on your credit card it makes sense to find one that will charge the lowest fee and interest.

-Typically, cash advances have higher interest rates than purchases, this can be as high as 50% meaning withdrawing £100 would cost you £150.
+Typically, cash advances have higher interest rates than purchases, this can be as high as 50%, meaning withdrawing £100 would cost you £150.
 This is worse than the charges for a short-term loan.
 However, the lowest rates for cash advances can be in their teens.

-If you use an ATM overseas you are likely to be charged additional foreign usage fees on top of this, these can also be as much as 3%.
+If you use an ATM overseas you're likely to be charged additional foreign usage fees on top of this, these can also be as much as 3%.

-Whilst it is expensive and best left as a last resort, sometimes there are emergency purchases that can only be paid in cash, such as paying tradesmen or car repairs.
+Whilst it's expensive and best left as a last resort, sometimes there are emergency purchases that can only be paid in cash, such as paying tradesmen or car repairs.
 Do remember that if you have a current account with a debit card, you can usually withdraw cash for free this way.

-Credit card cash advances are typically a cheaper way of getting a small cash loan than a payday loan and as the repayments are more flexible that a personal loan it could be cheaper on monthly basis, but will be more expensive in the long term.
+Cash advance credit cards are typically a cheaper way of getting a small cash loan than a payday loan.
+As the repayments are more flexible than that a personal loan, it could be cheaper on monthly basis, but will be more expensive in the long term.

-But bear in mind that buying something with cash withdrawn via credit card cash advance means you don't get the purchase protection you enjoy with by making a purchase directly with a credit card.
+But bear in mind that buying something with cash withdrawn via credit card cash advance, means you don't get the purchase protection you enjoy by making a purchase directly with a credit card.

-If you are planning to take out a cash advance, try and find the card that charges the lowest rates and fees, the best credit cards for cash advances charge interest as little as around 18%.
-Which is no higher than a typical APR for a purchase card.
+If you are planning to take out a cash advance, try to find the card that charges the lowest rates and fees, the best credit cards for cash advances charge interest as little as around 18%.
+Which is no higher than a typical APR (annual Percentage Rate) for a purchase card.

 Make sure to make as few cash withdrawals as possible as many credit cards charge a minimum cash withdrawal fee of about £3.
 Effectively meaning a cash advance of anything below £100 would be charged at a higher rate than 3%.

 If possible try to avoid making purchases in cash, as buying with the card will help you avoid the withdrawal fees.
-Finally make sure to pay off the balance as soon as possible to avoid being charged higher rates of interest.
+Finally, make sure to pay off the balance as soon as possible to avoid being charged higher rates of interest.
 The high rates of interest can make that small cash advance become really expensive.

 We compare credit over 100 credit cards from all of the major banks and credit card providers.